"I've been a female for a long time now. I'd be stupid not to be on my own side." – Maya Angelou

 The arts owe a big debt of gratitude to Missouri:

-Considering how awesome all these women of the Show-Me State are, I think Betty Grable nailed it when she said:
+Considering how awesome all these women of the Show-Me state are, Betty Grable nailed it when she said:

 "The practice of putting women on pedestals began to die out when it was discovered that they could give orders better from there."